Matthew Bonomo, Project Assistant, Clear Creeks Project

 Matthew started his Gunpowder Valley Conservancy career as a volunteer at a tree planting event in fall of 2015.
 He enjoyed getting outside and experiencing nature so much that he expanded his responsibilities – working as a tree maintenance intern (2015-2016) as well as a tree planting crew chief (2016).
 In 2017, Matt is the Gunpowder Valley Conservancy’s new rain barrel and Clear Creeks project assistant.
 Matt is studying environmental science and horticulture at the Community College of Baltimore County (CCBC) in Essex.
 Matt is also a very active member in the CCBC’s Environmental Science Club, helping with event set-up, recruitment, and campus garden maintenance.

-Patricia is an ecological site planner, architect, educator, and life-long organic gardener.
-At the Gunpowder Valley Conservancy, she assists suburban homeowners in designing and installing stormwater-absorbing edible and native Bayscapes.
-In recent years, she transferred her design skills from 30 years of conventional architectural practice to functional landscape design and sustainable building.
-She has taught Permaculture Design, an ecological design method, at Wilson College (Chambersburg, PA) and now teaches at the Accokeek Foundation (Accokeek, MD.)
+Patricia assists homeowners in designing and installing stormwater-absorbing Edible and Native Bayscapes.
+She is an ecological site planner, architect, educator, and life-long organic gardener, with an architectural degree from Pratt Institute.
+In recent years, Patricia has transferred her design skills from 30 years of conventional architectural practice to functional landscape design and sustainable building.
+She designs rain-scapes and residential architecture for private clients and teachers Permaculture Design, an ecological design method, independently.

 Darcy Herman, Clear Creeks Project Assistant Manager and Lower Gunpowder Falls Watershed Project Coordinator